input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [CardanoBI](https://cardanobi.io/): a fully open-source business intelligence API layer for Cardano.

 *   [Cardano Client Library](https://github.com/bloxbean/cardano-client-lib): a Java client library for Cardano that simplifies the interaction with the Cardano blockchain from a Java application.

+*   [CardanoCrocClub](https://twitter.com/CardanoCrocClub): Cross-Chain Exchange released.
+Cardano's own SimpleSwap.
+UEX.Finance utilizes their cross-chain token $C4 and stablecoin $USDC4 (USDC Pegged).
+Their full-service ecosystem and dev teams make it ideal for incoming businesses to build on Cardano utilizing CardanoCrocClub's incubation services.
+Many layers to this project, but all work around their ecosystem token, $C4.

 *   [Cardano Crystal SDK](https://github.com/blockfrost/blockfrost-crystal): a Crystal SDK for the [Blockfrost.io](//Blockfrost.io) API.